skulia15/Web-Services/README.md

 ### Installing

-For each project in node you will need to run '''npm install''' or '''yarn install'''
+For each project in node you will need to run 'npm install' or 'yarn install'

 ## Authors